-Cisco Unified CM supports various types of trunks.
-H.323 trunks have been most popular for video deployments due to the large number of H.323 endpoint deployments, and it can be used to interwork with H.323 gatekeepers that route calls to video endpoints and gateways.
+For situations when use of a VCS is not possible, H.323 trunks can be used to interwork with H.323 gatekeepers that route calls to video endpoints and gateways.
 H.323 trunks also provide a pass-through functionality for a number of video features used by the H.323 video endpoints, such as H.239 and H.235.
 The RASAggregator trunk enables Unified CM to provide advanced features such as call restrictions and bandwidth enforcement for calls for the endpoints registered to a Cisco IOS gatekeeper.